Charlotte 49ers men's basketball: Ron Sanchez years (2018–2023)

-Aaron Fearne (2023–present)
+Aaron Fearne (2023–2026)

 The American

-On July 1, 2023 all Charlotte 49ers athletics programs joined the American Athletic Conference.
+On July 1, 2023, all Charlotte 49ers athletics programs joined the American Conference.

 Interim coach Aaron Fearne picked up his first win when the 49ers when they took down Maine.
 The 49ers won their first game in American Conference play when they defeated number seventeen ranked Florida Atlantic.
-It was Charlotte’s first win over a ranked team since 2013 and first ranked win over a team at home since 2010.
+It was Charlotte's first win over a ranked team since 2013 and first ranked win over a team at home since 2010.

 On February 12, 2024, Fearne was received a contract to become the official head coach of the Charlotte basketball program.

+On March 17, 2026, Director of Athletics Kevin White announced that Fearne would not return as head coach following the 2025–26 season.

+Wes Miller (2026–present)

+On March 23, 2026, Wes Miller was announced as the new head coach.